#375 - The Mask

 Beyond that, the game also offers a balls-ass bizarre storyline and the accompanying set of levels that goes with it.
 I can't even begin to do it justice with this explanation, but basically the mafia has kidnapped some guy's daughter and because you have a large tab at his restaurant you decide to chase the gangsters (and their VW van) across town and into the local chili factory and beyond in order to track her down and become debt free.
 The American dream.

 Aside from that, I don't really think the game has much in the way of glaring weaknesses.
 Everything is done well enough.
 Control is a bit looser than I'd like, but you get into a rhythm pretty quickly.
 And there is an annoying little period after each sprint where momentum keeps you going forward, but you almost never need to actually use the run ability.
 So I guess the game's biggest shortcoming is that it has the misfortune of being on a system with hundreds of other games that I also enjoy playing.
-Most of them in ways that are superior than what's here.
+Most of them in ways that are superior to what's here.
 So I guess now that we're over the halfway hump, I can unequivocally say that I like every game going forward, even if some of them absolutely drive me nuts.
 Or if they are completely and utterly broken like GunForce is... but I'll get to that soon enough.

 Did I beat it?